 Protect Your Electrician Business

-There are many kinds of insurance out there, but as an electrician business owner, you have very unique needs.
-At biBERK, we’ll help you understand what kind of insurance is best for you.
-Just fill out a simple form online or speak with one of our licensed insurance experts to get a free quote.
+At biBERK, we provide tailored business insurance coverage at savings of up to 20%.
+Whether you need workers' compensation, professional liability (E&O), general liability, business owners, umbrella, or cyber insurance, just complete a simple form online or speak with our licensed insurance experts to get a fast, free quote.
 Plus, with biBERK, you can purchase a policy, manage it, and submit claims online for ultimate convenience.

 Who Needs Business Insurance for Electrician Businesses?

 Electricians face many risks.
 Employee injury is always possible, so workers’ comp is crucial.
-Accidental fires and tool theft or damage should be covered by a property and liability policy.
+Accidental fires and tool theft or damage should be covered by a business owners policy.
 A commercial auto policy is important as you drive from job to job.
 Many projects and job sites require proof of insurance, which is available online as soon as you purchase a policy from us.

 Any Business That Offers Electrician Services Needs Business Insurance, Including: